nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 export default RegisterUser;
 ```
-Unlike a function based component with only a return statement to render to render out jsx component , a class based component has **render** method which returns our jsx component.
+Unlike a function based component with only a return statement to render to render out jsx code to DOM , a class based component has **render** method which renders the jsx to the DOM.
 Okay so Let break this component down:
 * Your probably have noticed we have a constructor with states of our form fields.
 The constructor in a React component is called before the component is mounted, so this is probably the best place to place our states and everything that needs to be run before the component is rendered.
-React also  has multiple life cycle methods besides the constructer but they are beyond the scope of this article except for one which we shall discuss in the following section .
+React also  has multiple life cycle methods besides the constructor but they are beyond the scope of this article except for one which we shall discuss in the following section .
-To lean more of life cycle method you can find them [here](https://reactjs.org/docs/react-component.html).
+To lean more of life cycle methods you can find them [here](https://reactjs.org/docs/react-component.html).

 * React uses a concept of binding if you want to have access to the parent component.
 In this case the form in calling the  onSubmit method which is using **this** which (this) belongs to the parent component, hence a need for binding.
-React has many ways of binding data to the parent , In this case i have used two the ways:
+React has many ways of binding data to the parent , In this case we are going to use only two of the methods:
 1. Binding in constructor **onSubmit** method
 2. Binding using arrow functions  **onChange** method.
 The onChange method will constantly update the state of our fields as we type some staff in the field areas.
 To read more about binding you can find the information [here](https://reactjs.org/docs/faq-functions.html)

+* The onSubmit method is going to be implemented at the root component App.js.
+To pass a prop up from the child to a parent component we use a prop keyword **this.props.addUser(newUser);**, we will discuss more about passing props in a bit.
 * The button has className=btn we are going to add the style in the main.css file in the resources folder:

 ```css